-Sergeant Moretti was technically a millennial, but he could have been cast in an old-school, NYPD cop show.
-He had that dry, sardonic wit; the deadpan stoicism.
-He had no interest in artisan food, preferred old-school weightlifting over all the Crossfit P90X paleo keto bullshit that was always in the news, and he didn’t use social media.
-(What kinda jerkoff spent half their day arguing about political philosophy on a goddamn phone screen?)
-Moretti was the real deal—a throwback to the old days when men were men, women were women, and life was simple.
+Sergeant Moretti was technically a millennial, but he could have easily passed for a New York hardass.
+He had the sardonic wit; the deadpan stoicism, and zero interest in artisan food.
+He preferred old-school weightlifting over Crossfit-P90X-paleo-keto-bullshit, and didn’t use social media.
+Moretti was the real deal—a throwback to the days when men were men, women were women, and life was simple.

 “Right there.”
-He pointed at the windshield, at the flying car that was chasing a fifty-foot tall, half-wasp, half-teenage-girl.
-“Stay on that thing.”
+He pointed at the windshield, at the flying car that was chasing a fifty-foot tall, demonoid wasp-girl.
+“Stay right on its ass.”

 Typically, Hensley would have mumbled an acknowledgment, but the drama in the sky was too fantastic.
-He simply gaped at the windshield, barely registering the other cars that were speeding past him in the oncoming lane.
-A disconnected part of his mind noted they were full of civilians.
+He couldn’t help but gape at the windshield, barely registering the line of cars speeding by in the oncoming lane.

 “Sorry,” Hensley said (but by his tone, not really).
-He looked at the road again, sneaking glances up at the sky every few seconds.
+He looked at the road again, sneaking glances at the sky whenever he could.
 Moretti gritted his teeth and pretended not to notice.

-It’s fucking game time, he thought.
-Civilization ain’t got a place for twisted-ass science experiments and flying fucking saucers.
+There’s no place in this world for twisted-ass science and flying fucking saucers.
 Time to turn the clock back to when things made sense and were a helluva lot—

 “Holy fuck!”
 Hensley exclaimed.

-Moretti glanced sideways, not irked this time, but full-on pissed.
+Moretti turned sideways and stared at his partner, not irked this time, but full-on pissed.
 “Asshole, I told you to keep your eyes on the fucking roa—”

-Moretti, despite his raging desire to punch his stupid rookie partner in his stupid millennial face, turned and looked.
-The muscles on his cheek drooped in astonishment, his expression was overtaken by something between fear and awe.
+Moretti, despite his raging desire to punch his stupid partner in his stupid millennial face, turned and looked.
+His expression went slack with fear and awe.
 Without taking his eyes off the heavens, Moretti clicked his radio.

 “They’re…they’re…” Moretti trailed off.

-The dispatcher, a no-nonsense woman named Sally Lemons who’d been on the job for over fifteen years, snapped, “Maintain your comms etiquette.
+The dispatcher, a no-nonsense woman named Sally Lemons who’d been on the job for over fifteen years, snapped, “Maintain your comms etiquette, 597.
 We’ve already heard the on-site reports: giant wasp-creature, a flying car with exotic weapons…”

 “That’s not it,” Moretti whispered.
 “They’re…they’re…”

-There was a pregnant pause on the other end.
+There was a long pause on the other end.

 Then: “You mean they’re airborne, right?”
-Sally’s voice had taken on a hesitant tone.
-She knew that Moretti was an old-school hardcase—this was completely unlike him.
+Sally’s voice took on a hesitant tone.
+She knew that Moretti was an old-school hardcase.
 He wasn’t someone who dawdled or froze.

-“They’re teleporting.”
-Moretti only knew that word because he’d heard it from some of the nerdier officers (who he loved to make fun of for watching science fiction instead of ESPN).
+“They’re teleporting,” Moretti repeated.
+He only knew that word because he’d overheard it from a nerdier officer named Pebble, a guy he made fun of for watching SyFy instead of ESPN.

 “What do you mean, ‘telepo—’ ”

-Moretti spoke with conviction and anger.
-“They’re flying through dimensions!”
+Moretti spoke with conviction and anger: “They’re flying through other dimensions!”
 The wasp-thing and its pursuer were blinking across the horizon in quick-flashing winks, leaving phantom duplicates trailing behind them.
-He was unaware that he’d reiterated the cop from Batman Begins, the guy who’d frustratedly exclaimed, “He’s flying on rooftops!” while chasing the Bat Mobile across Gotham City.
+Moretti was unaware that he’d reiterated the cop from Batman Begins, the guy who’d frustratedly exclaimed, “He’s flying on rooftops!” while chasing the Bat Mobile across Gotham.

-Ever since Moretti was little, he’d hated anything that wasn’t “real.”
-Anything that had to do with monsters, science fiction, fantasy, etcetera.
-But now, he was chasing down goddamn wasp-monsters and flying cars that could bend time and fold space.
-Moretti, a stolid believer in Monday Night Football, The Flag and Apple Pie, a Hard Day’s Work and a Respectable Family, had just had his worldview torn to shreds.
+Ever since he could remember, Moretti had hated anything that wasn’t “real.”
+Anything that had to do with monsters, fantasy, etcetera.
+And now, he was chasing down goddamn wasp-monsters and interdimensional flying cars.
+Moretti, who was a stolid believer in Monday Night Football, The American Flag and Apple Pie, a Hard Day’s Work and a Respectable Family, had just had his worldview beaten and shat on.